9 Nuisance Pond Weed and Algae Species to Look Out For

 Fanwort (Cabomba caroliniana)

 Fanwort is an extremely dense submerged plant that can negatively affect water quality, disrupt recreational activities, threaten aquatic habitats and jeopardize a diverse assemblage of existing native plant vegetation.
 The plant is native to the southern region of the United States and is often found in slow-moving water, but is also able to thrive in northern regions.
 Fanwort’s delicate stems easily fragment and can re-sprout in both high nutrient and low nutrient waterbodies.
-When left untreated, the plant can deplete oxygen in the water, which may cause fish kills and harm native vegetation.
+When left untreated, the plant can deplete oxygen in the water, which may cause fish kills and harm native vegetation, making it an invasive pond weed for many parts of the U.S.

 Though fanwort is very difficult to fully eradicate from a waterbody, aquatic herbicide treatments over the course of several seasons can help contain the plant without negatively impacting other wildlife and vegetation native to the area.
 The introduction of grass carp to the waterbody may also be an effective natural solution.